nimeshkverma/E-Cart/README.md

     `add(product_id, unit_cost, quantity, **extra_details)`

-    This function is the life blood of Cartman.
+    This function is the life blood of E-Cart.
 Below are the details of the arguments for the *add* function:
     - `product_id`: (*required*) to store the ID of the model you're adding
     - `quantity`: (*required*) which will let you use the `Cart#quantity` and `Cart#total` methods without any extra configuration.
     - `unit_cost`: (*required*) which will help you to calculate total value of cart.
-    - `extra_details`:(*optional*) if you want to store any extra information about the cart item just pass the details as **kwargs, cartman will take care of it.
+    - `extra_details`:(*optional*) if you want to store any extra information about the cart item just pass the details as **kwargs, ecart will take care of it.

 - **_remove_**